RaspberryPiFoundation/curriculum_documentation/projects.md

 ### Embedded Scratch Projects

 For Scratch projects, you can also add an embedded version of the final project, so that children can see what they are working towards.
-Don't worry, children won't be able to see your code!
+Don't worry, children won't be able to see the code!
 This is done by adding the following HMTL after the introduction:

 ```
 <div class="scratch-preview">